Chris van Tulleken: Early life and education

-Chris van Tulleken was born to Anthony van Tulleken, an industrial designer, and his wife Kit, a publisher.
-Chris' and Xand's younger brother is the film director Jonathan van Tulleken (Jonathan Sirett van Hoogenhouck-Tulleken).
+Van Tulleken was born in London to Anthony van Tulleken, an industrial designer, and his wife Kit, a publisher, on 18 August 1978.
+His younger brother is the film director Jonathan van Tulleken.
+He was educated at Hill House preparatory school, then King's College School, an independent day school for boys in Wimbledon, southwest London.

+He studied medicine at St Peter's College, Oxford, in 1996.
+After graduating in 2002, he studied tropical medicine at the London School of Hygiene & Tropical Medicine, and went onto work in humanitarian emergencies in the Central African Republic, Pakistan and Myanmar.
+He studied a PhD in Molecular Virology from University College London (UCL) in 2017.

+In June 2023 he and his twin brother, Xand, were the subjects of the BBC genealogy programme Who Do You Think You Are?, in which they learned that they were descended from a wealthy slave-trader who had a plantation in Demerara in the Guianas.
+They are also of partial Indonesian descent via their Javanese great-great-great-great-grandmother.

-They are descended from Dutch Rear-Admiral Jan van Hoogenhouck Tulleken (1762–1851), originally Jan Tulleken, of a family traced back to the 15th century, who changed his name in 1822 and was raised to the nobility in 1842 with the rank of Jonkheer, the lowest tier of nobility.
-The family name is officially without a hyphen, and in the Netherlands, use of the name "van Tulleken" is considered wrong, as the "van" belongs to the name Hoogenhouck.
+He is descended from Dutch Rear-Admiral Jan van Hoogenhouck Tulleken (1762–1851), originally Jan Tulleken, of a family traced back to the 15th century, who changed his name in 1822 and was raised to the nobility in 1842 with the rank of Jonkheer, the lowest tier of nobility.
+The family name is officially without a hyphen, and in the Netherlands, use of the name "van Tulleken" is considered wrong, as the "van" prefix belongs to the name Hoogenhouck.